cedricgc/blog/src/pages/20190216-how-should-we-build-our-software-infrastructure/index.md

 - Are deployed databases reliable and client teams are confident they work?
 - Are the services we build simple to access and use by teams?
-  - As simple Google APIs integration with IAM?
+  - As simple as Google APIs integration with IAM?
   - Do we have the tooling to make working with our APIs as ergonomic as GCP APIs?
     - eg. Dashboards, Infrastructure as Code, scripts, etc.
 - Is it as simple to delete resources no longer needed as it is to create them?